anime-dl/anime-downloader/docs/usage/watch.rst

      With watch you can keep track of any anime you watch.

-     Available Commands after selection of an anime: set    : set episodes_done and title.
-Ex: set episodes_done=3 remove : remove selected anime from watch list update : Update the episodes of the currrent anime watch  : Watch selected anime
+     Available Commands after selection of an anime: set    : Set episodes_done, provider and title.
+Ex: set episodes_done=3 remove : Remove selected anime from watch list. update : Update the episodes of the currrent anime, brilliant for currently airing series. watch  : Watch selected anime.
-       download : Download episodes of selected anime
+       download : Download episodes of selected anime. back : Return back to the list.

    Options:
-     -n, --new                       Create a new anime to watch -l, --list                      List all animes in watch list -r, --remove                    Remove the specified anime
+     -n, --new                       Add a new entry to the list.
+     -l, --list                      List all animes in watch list.
+     -r, --remove                    Remove a specified anime from the list.
      -q, --quality [360p|480p|720p|1080p]
-                                     Specify the quality of episode.
+                                     Specify the quality of episodes.
      -ll, --log-level [DEBUG|INFO|WARNING|ERROR]
-                                     Sets the level of logger
+                                     Sets the level of logger.
      --help                          Show this message and exit.

 ``anime watch --new``